EniqueGo/auto-invest-advisor/06_feature_selection/README.md

 - **reddit_preprocess_feature_selection_v2.0.0a1.ipynb:** A Jupyter notebook documenting the preprocessing and feature selection steps applied to Reddit data, including exploratory data analysis and feature selection criteria.

+The following table defines the final selected features selected for Enique's in-house modeling.
+For more details on all variables, please review the code files in this folder.

 | **Selected Feature**                      | **Description**                                                                                                  |
 |----------------------------------|------------------------------------------------------------------------------------------------------------------|